-The Tobacco Root Mountains to the northwest, the Madison Range to the east, and the Snowcrest and Gravelly Mountain Ranges to the south surround all Ennis, Montana real estate.
+The Tobacco Root Mountains to the northwest, the Madison Range to the east, and the Snowcrest and Gravelly Mountain Ranges to the south, all these ranges surround Ennis, Montana.

-Ennis Montana, named in 2009 by Cowboy Magazine as a top 20 western town, was named for freighter, William Ennis.
+This town that Cowboy Magazine ranked a top 20 western town, was named for freighter, William Ennis.

 This small, idyllic western town is located in Montana’s Madison Valley, along the world famous Madison River, one of Montana’s finest trout fishing streams.
 The US government owns three million acres in the Beaverhead National Forest, near Ennis, Montana.

-Ennis, MT is off US Highway 287 and lies 40 miles south of Interstate 90 (I-90) and 70 miles northwest of the west entry to Yellowstone National Park at West Yellowstone, Montana.
+Ennis is along US Highway 287 and lies 40 miles south of Interstate 90 (I-90) and 70 miles northwest of the west entry to Yellowstone National Park at West Yellowstone, Montana.